cs-soc-tudublin/CreativeCoding2023-2024/README.md

 ## Chapters
 1. Introduction to Creative Coding
 2. Your First Python Programs
-3. Variables and Basic Datatypes
+3. Using Python in the command line
-4. Using python in the command line
+4. Variables and Basic Datatype
 5. Boolean Algebra
 6. Conditional Logic
 7. Introduction to git and github (Adrian maybe)